anthonywong/chinese-ims-doc/index.rst

 * Japanese

-Its design is clever enough to limit "collisions" (i.e a given combination of 4 keys returning candidates in more than one language) to a minimum, and for rarely used characters or slow to type combinations.
+Its design is clever enough to limit "collisions" (i.e a given combination of 4 keys returning candidates in more than one language) to a minimum.
+When collisions happen though, it will usually be limitted to rarely used characters or slow to type combinations.

 As such, most of the time, a Cangjie user will only be presented with candidates in the language he is expecting based on his input. (unless he is